ozyurtf/cpu-scheduler/README.md

 When the processes are created, their dynamic priorities are assigned within the range of static priority depending on their importances.

-If the process is preempted, in other words, if its execution stops to give the CPU to another process, the dynamic priority of this process is decreased by 1.
+If the process consumes too much CPU time, or if a process with higher priority arrives, it might be preempted, in other words, its execution stops to give the CPU to another process.
+In those cases, the dynamic priority of this process is decreased by 1.
 The reason is to prevent the processes to be executed for a very long time and ensure fairness.
 And if the dynamic priority reaches to 0 and if the process is preempted again, the dynamic priority is reset to the static priority.

-When the IO operation of the process is finished and it becomes ready to be executed, its dynamic priority is reset to the static priority as well.

-IO bound tasks often involve user interactions.
-To prevent the users to experience delays, **it is best practice to assign higher priority to IO bound tasks, and lower priority to CPU bound tasks**
+If a process performs an IO operation, it is preempted as well but once IO operation is done, it is put into a higher priority queue instead of lower one because IO operations, especially if they are done frequently, are a strong signal that the process is interactive.
+Since interactive processes often directly impact user experience (keyboard input, clicks, UI updates), they should usually have higher priority to prevent the users to experience delays. **So, it is best practice to assign higher priority to IO bound tasks, and lower priority to CPU bound tasks**

 ## Lottery Scheduling